Harry James Angus: Other projects

 Angus is a member of The Conglomerate, and plays trumpet on four tracks of the debut album Aroona Palace by Tinpan Orange, which also features Ollie McGill.

 He has also released two folk/acoustic solo albums, Live at the Famous Spiegeltent in 2008, and Little Stories in 2011.

 In 2012, Angus wrote the Russian Folk Dance-inspired club song for the newest club in the AFL, the Greater Western Sydney Giants.

 In 2025 Angus began leading 'Gospel Sunday' events where, backed by a band, he leads singalongs of gospel-influenced, secular tones with a number of the events being run at the Brunswick Picture House in Brunswick Heads.

+Other appearances

+In 2006, Angus appeared twice as a panelist on the ABC Australian Music Quiz show Spicks and Specks.
+Angus is also part of The Conglomerate, a four-piece Melbourne jazz band.
+He also played basketball for the Malvern Tigers Basketball Club, and used to wear the club's black and yellow singlet while performing at gigs.
+He is married to Emily Lubitz, the lead singer of Tinpan Orange and they live together in the Northern Rivers region.

 Awards and nominations

 National Live Music Awards

 The National Live Music Awards (NLMAs) are a broad recognition of Australia's diverse live industry, celebrating the success of the Australian live scene.
 The awards commenced in 2016.